cinthiasanchez/Crisis-Classification/data/experimental subset.md

 Text preprocessing and tokenization according to data representations: With MUSE embeddings (trained on general corpus), we used the clean text, which consisted of removing urls, user mentions, hashtags, retweet symbols, emojis, emoticons, numbers and symbols, and converted it to lowercase.
-In the case of MT+GloVe model, we replaced these strings on the translated text by special tokens (e.g., &lt;hashtag>) according to the GloVe script for preprocessing Twitter data [1].
+In the case of MT+GloVe model, we replaced these strings on the translated text by special tokens (e.g., &lt;hashtag>) according to the [GloVe](https://nlp.stanford.edu/projects/glove/) script for preprocessing Twitter data.
-As for the contextual data models (mBERT, BERT, XLM-R, XLM-T), we used the original text after expanding the English contractions.
+As for the contextual data models ([mBERT](https://huggingface.co/bert-base-multilingual-cased), [BERT](https://huggingface.co/bert-base-uncased), [XLM-R](https://huggingface.co/xlm-roberta-base), [XLM-T](https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base)), we used the original text after expanding the English contractions.
 For these models, we use their respective tokenizer, that is, AutoTokenizer('model').

 **2. Duplicate and Near-Duplicate Removal**